-All certified builders and renovators have requirements for third party warranty.
+All certified builders have requirements for third party warranty.
 Often, the warranty provider has options to assist with challenges such as managing a conflict by offering mediating services.
 At the very least, they can provide good insight on industry standards and expectations.

 If you are unable to come to a resolution, you may file an official complaint with us.
 In order for the Association to address a complaint, it must be formally submitted via our complaint form located here.
 More information on what to expect from the complaints process is found within the form.

 The Association’s role in addressing complaints is to ensure that members are upholding the Code of Ethics, and the process cannot be used to replace a legal proceeding or to represent a homeowner’s interests.
 The complaints process can be conducted at the same time as a legal proceeding, but you may choose to do it at any time.

 Companies that have had their professional membership revoked due to not meeting minimum requirements, failure to fulfill the requirements of professional certification or anything else outlined in the Association Code of Ethics are published on our website so the public may be informed.

 As per our Association Bylaws, these companies will be ineligible to reapply for professional membership within three years of revocation.
 These announcements remain on our website for three years in order to inform the public.